 We offer a very personalized approach to graduate recruiting.
 Applicants are encouraged to contact faculty members and/or the graduate student coordinator at any time during their undergraduate education if they identify potential research interest at the University of Southern California.
 We sometimes develop relationships with potential students a year or more prior to enrollment.

-The USC Graduate School requires that the sum of the Verbal and Quantitative scores on the GRE be a minimum of 1000.
-However, the NSGP rarely accepts students with verbal and qualitative scores below 1100.
+The USC Graduate School requires that the sum of the Verbal and Quantitative scores on the GRE be a minimum of 300.
+However, the NGP rarely accepts students with verbal and qualitative scores below 310.
 We do not require a GRE Subject Test.
 Applicants with undergraduate grade point averages below 3.0 will only be considered under unusual circumstances including evidence of recent improvement or clearly outstanding potential as a researcher.

 The Program places a high priority on the English language proficiency of its applicants.
 In addition to a satisfactory score on the TOEFL test, all students who wish to be considered for a USC TAship and have received their bachelor’s degree from a non-US university where English is not the official language must pass the USC in-house English test.